icinganalysis/icinganalysis.github.io/content/NACA-TN-2708.md

 volume distributions were computed at KØ = 1000 and are shown in Table V and Figure 7.

 These are relatively small adjustments to the Langmuir and Blodgett values.

+Further comments on the revised distributions may be found at [A Langmuir drop size distribution is (almost) a normal distribution]({filename}A Langmuir distribution is almost a normal distribution.md).

 ##Citations